Skip to main content

 Crisis response

 WFP focuses on assisting crisis-affected populations, particularly Malian refugees, with an emphasis on transition towards self-reliance.
-WFP aims to provide comprehensive humanitarian packages, including food, school meals and nutritional support.
-Additionally, WFP provides cash-based assistance for food security and specific nutrition-related purchases.
+WFP's supports includes food assistance, emergency school meals and malnutrition supplementation.
+Additionally, WFP provides cash-based assistance to vulnerable communities during the lean season (June-September).

 Partners and donors